 - Title insurance policies

-You're ready to close when all steps are done in escrow process.
+Closing on the home happens when the steps of the escrow are done.
 All debts and fees are collected and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the property is then transferred to you as buyer and related title insurance is issued as noted in the escrow policy.
+The house's title goes to you and title insurance is issued per the steps of your particular escrow agreement.